Roxas City: Banking

+Malls in the City

+There are 7 malls located in Roxas City, includes SM City, Robinsons, Gaisano Grand & Marketplace, Citymalls (Arnaldo Blvd. & Roxas Avenue) & Unitop Shopping Mall.

 Business process outsourcing

 PETRA Academy is a non-voice outsourcing company that serves Korean nationals for an online English tutorial.
 The company is located in 3/F JC TIU Building, Corner Burgos Street and Inzo Arnaldo, Roxas City.

 ePerformax Contact Center and BPO is the largest BPO company in Capiz and Northern Panay, ePerformax Contact Center and BPO - Roxas City opened last June 15, 2018, with over 1,000 employees as of 2020 and is targeting to reach 3,000 employees by 2022.
 It is located in PEZA-approved 7.4 hectares Pueblo de Panay Technopark inside 670-hectare Pueblo de Panay township. ePerformax Contact Center and BPO has also branches in Metro Manila and Cebu.

 Xilium is located in Capiz Government and Business Center.
 It is a home-grown BPO company from Iloilo City, Philippines.
-It was founded in 2011 by an Ilongga, Vanessa Belleza and an American partner, Don Wickelgren.
+It was founded in 2011.
 The company has grown steadily from a 5-person startup to a full-scale organization with more than 100 employees and a second branch in Roxas City, Capiz.
-Xilium is hiring Virtual Medical Assistants (VMAs) for US Healthcare Account.